szemerf/Bootcamp_Project_1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the __JumpBox__ machine can accept connections from the Internet.
+Only the __JumpBox__ machine can accept SSH connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - My Personal IP address __(not disclosed here)__

 Machines within the network can only be accessed by __The Ansible Docker Container running on the JumpBox__.